 My fight-flight response kicked in and I immediately picked up the pony and threw it into the bushes.
 I know it was not the most respectful thing to do but I did not react with logical thought.

 It was a bold move and one I know would have etched one more tie in the bond between them.
-I was able to apologise to both of them for acting so carelessly and I took comfort in the gentle arm Lucy wrapped around me whilst articulating.
+I was able to apologise to both of them for acting so carelessly and I took comfort in the gentle arm my eldest wrapped around me whilst articulating.
 “It’s alright, Mummy.
 We all have hard times some time.
 Do you think you need a rest?”

-Penny and Lucy skipped off together after lunch and played happily while I lay beside them on the couch and watched.
+The girls skipped off together after lunch and played happily while I lay beside them on the couch and watched.

-In any given day, we accept that at some point sibling rivalry will make an appearance.
+On any given day, we accept that at some point sibling rivalry will make an appearance.
 When we alter our perspective on this rivalry and view it not as something we need to fix but something that is normal and even a little bit good for the children, we open a door for the children’s relationship to grow stronger and blossom healthily and naturally.

 Providing a supportive environment whereby the children feel loved unconditionally, valued and appreciated as a member of the family, helps them to find contentment in each other’s company and lets them love freely and unconditionally themselves.